 And soon, millions of brilliant red salmon will begin their final, desperate 2-3 week journey from the ocean, up the Fraser River against the current, overcoming natural and man-made barriers and obstacles, to reach their birthplace where they will finally spawn and die.

 The park is in the wildly popular Shuswap lake area of the interior, which is a popular summer recreational area with numerous lakes, beaches, campgrounds, and more.
-And nearby Kamloops offers beautiful scenery, wildlife parks, First Nations history, new wineries, and more.
+And nearby Kamloops offers beautiful scenery, golf courses, wildlife parks, First Nations history, new wineries, craft breweries, and more.
 And of course, nearby Sun Peaks Resort offers an amazing array of recreational activities year round.

 Walking paths and viewing areas/platforms are available, however for our scuba diving friends, snorkeling and scuba diving during the Adams River Salmon runs are not permitted (without special media permits from the government) in the spawning areas in order to protect the spawning salmon.
 However many experienced divers head to the Adams Lake or mouth of the Adams River to observe this amazing spectacle.

 This is amazing to see and experience and is a wonderful addition to a fall getaway to Sun Peaks Resort and/or the Kamloops area – not to be missed!

 Great and very reasonable accommodation is available at Sun Peaks, where wonderful getaways can still include some Sun Peaks golf (til September 30), hiking and mountain biking, Stand Up Paddleboard lessons and rentals, horseback riding, North Thompson and Shuswap winery tours, voyageur canoe tours, and many more fall activities.

 Fall discounts are already in effect at our Best Sun Peaks condo in Stone's Throw and Best Sun Peaks townhouse in Trapper's Landing, as well as other Best Sun Peaks accommodation, and guided, escorted tours (including stops at wonderful local Shuswap wineries) can be arranged for your family or group.
 And besides the crimson red of the Sockeye, the fall colors are naturally spectacular!

 For more information about Sun Peaks fall activities, tours, or excursions to the Adams River salmon run, complete and submit the form below.